TheThingsIndustries/lorawan-stack-docs/doc/content/devices/generate-qr-code/_index.md

 ## Generate QR Code for Claiming

 Device claiming is a mechanism to transfer devices securely from one application to another.
 For example, from a device maker to a device owner, or transferring ownership to new device owner.
-[Learn how to make a device claimable]({{< relref "../device-claiming/make-device-claimable" >}}).
+Learn how to [make a device claimable]({{< relref "../device-claiming/make-device-claimable" >}}).

-When a device is claimable (it contains a claim authentication code), you can use the same command to generate a QR code:
+When a device is claimable (it contains a claim authentication code), you can use the same command as above to generate a QR code:

 ```bash
 $ ttn-lw-cli end-devices generate-qr app1 dev1 --format-id tr005